EricMilliser/TechOps-Experience-Vault/Projects/DESCRIPTION.md

 # Projects Folder

+## NOTE: My current focus is less so on projects and more so on lesser scripts and general knowledge.
+I want to make sure I am well rounded out in the rudimentary knowledge of IT so that I can be qualified for higher and lower level positions.
+My plan is to approach everything holistically with computers and IT.

 ## Statement:
 Within my projects folder, I have structured it to reflected a tiered system to organize my portfolio projects by the level of depth they went into.
 The lower the tier (with the exception of tier-J), the less complex the project.
 Within the